Can You Reschedule a Court Date if You Miss It?

 What to Do if You Miss a Court Date?

-If you miss your court date for whatever reason, you should take immediate action to avoid getting arrested.
+If you miss your court date, you should take immediate action to avoid getting arrested.
 Failure to appear in court may lead to harsh consequences.
 Talk to your lawyer as soon as possible to help you get your next date.